As Biden’s big bill advances, so does Pelosi’s big legacy

 Republican Leader Kevin McCarthy, who is in line to become speaker if Democrats lose power next year, set the tone in an overnight speech full of vitriol and grievance against Biden, the Democrats and Pelosi in particular, as he chided her leadership and wished for her retirement.

 If he sounded “angry,” McCarthy said, it’s because he was.
-His more than eight-hour speech set a record, besting one set just a few years back by Pelosi.
+His more than eight-hour speech set a new record, besting one set just a few years back by Pelosi.
 But his protest did not stop the vote.

 Pelosi responded with one of the most politically biting strategies in her arsenal — she ignored him.